boxyhq/website/guides/jackson/frameworks/remix.md

 # Remix

-Let's look at how to authenticate users in a remix app using SAML Single-Sign-On (SSO).
+Let's look at how to authenticate users in a remix app using Enterprise Single-Sign-On (SSO).

 If you wish to dive straight into the source, Checkout: https://github.com/boxyhq/jackson-remix-auth